-Microsoft, Windows, Windows NT, Windows XP, the Windows logos, ms sql server, and visual SourceSafe are registered trademarks of the Microsoft Corporation.
+Microsoft, Windows, Windows NT, Windows XP, the Windows logos, Microsoft SQL Server, and Microsoft Visual SourceSafe are registered trademarks of the Microsoft Corporation.

 UNIX is a registered trademark in the United States and other countries licensed exclusively through X/Open Company Limited.